Fiware-Community/kubernetes-in-FiwareLab/README.md

 # How to use this (Setup Instructions)
 1. Make servers ready (Ansible Host, one master node and multiple worker nodes) by creating new VMs on Fiware-Lab.
 2. Update the Kernel if it is lower than 5.x (for CentOS).
-Steps are added in update-kernel.md file.
+Steps are added in [update-kernel.md](https://github.com/Fiware-Community/kubernetes-in-FiwareLab/blob/main/docs/update-kernel.md).
 3. Install firewall (if not installed).
-Steps are added in setup-firewalld.md file.
+Steps are added in [setup-firewalld.md](https://github.com/Fiware-Community/kubernetes-in-FiwareLab/blob/main/docs/setup-firewalld.md).
 4. Make an entry of each hosts in /etc/hosts file for name resolution in Master and Worker VM as:
     On Master: 127.0.0.1   <master-vm-name>.novalocal
     On Worker: 127.0.0.1   <worker-vm-name>.novalocal